mozilla/mozilla-opennews/what/community/scholarships/index.md

 <img src="/media/img/index_opennewsphoto.jpg" class="topline">
 <p class="caption">The joyful crowd at the Hacks/Hackers Buenos Aires Media Party. (photo/Ramiro Chanes)</p>
 <h2>{{ page.title }}</h2>
 <p class="bodybig">The journalism code community is diverse and distributed across the globe. <a href="/what/community/eventsupport">Events can be a great opportunity</a> to get together in person to chat and collaborate, but sometimes the cost of travel can be a hardship.
-To help defray the cost of attending conferences and other technical events, OpenNews offers Ticket + Travel scholarships. <a href="https://docs.google.com/forms/d/e/1FAIpQLSfoFyExp32Fv-MVqxzbRLmhLLYynUOyPAoJLPYi6v_M_8XS0A/viewform">Applications are open until January 13</a>.</p>
+To help defray the cost of attending conferences and other technical events, OpenNews offers Ticket + Travel scholarships.

+<p class="bodybig"><a href="https://docs.google.com/forms/d/e/1FAIpQLSfoFyExp32Fv-MVqxzbRLmhLLYynUOyPAoJLPYi6v_M_8XS0A/viewform">Applications are open until January 13</a>.</p>

 Whether you're a newsroom developer at a small organization with a strained professional development budget or a freelance developer eager to learn more about journalism code, we created this program to help you attend events. <a href="https://docs.google.com/forms/d/e/1FAIpQLSfoFyExp32Fv-MVqxzbRLmhLLYynUOyPAoJLPYi6v_M_8XS0A/viewform">Apply now</a>.